Gladstone Street Pizza

 Pizzeria in Portland, Oregon, U.S.

-Saint Pizza Lounge and Gladstone Street Pizza, more commonly known as simply Gladstone Street Pizza (GSP), is a pizzeria in Portland, Oregon.
+Saint Pizza Lounge and Gladstone Street Pizza, more commonly known as simply Gladstone Street Pizza (GSP), was a pizzeria in Portland, Oregon, United States.

 Description

-GSP is a pizzeria in southeast Portland's Creston-Kenilworth neighborhood.
+Gladstone Street Pizza (GSP) was a pizzeria in southeast Portland's Creston-Kenilworth neighborhood.
 In 2019, Willamette Week said, "Gladstone Street Pizza's temperament is split evenly between the Buckman neighborhood's bespoke parlors and a cut-rate pepperoni mill.
 The pizzeria crafts simply topped, thin-crusted paragons such as Italian sausage, sweet onion and arugula-topped Tri-Colour, and the house special covered in chevre, basil and Mama Lil's peppers."
-The 'For the House' pizza has Italian sausage, mozzarella, arugula, and pecorino Romano cheese.
+The 'For the House' pizza had Italian sausage, mozzarella, arugula, and pecorino Romano cheese.

 The newspaper's Kelly Clarke wrote in 2011, "Serving big, cheesy, garlicky pies without an ounce of pretension, this bare-bones pizza chamber only proofs enough dough for 30 pizzas a night.
 They don't always run out, but it's not worth arriving late and missing out on the chance of wrapping your lips around a chewy-crusted slice topped with peppery arugula, sweet onions and sausage or groaning with Canadian bacon and pepperoni."
-The menu has also included local microbrews and a Caesar salad.
+The menu also included local microbrews and a Caesar salad.